phated/dcc_grunt/README.md

 	* Explain the `default` task
 7. Adding local and NPM tasks
 8. Templates

-(Some number at end).
-Discuss the differences between Grunt and Yeoman
+9. Discuss the differences between Grunt and Yeoman
 	* Yeoman is an opinionated version of Grunt (SASS/Compass, Bootstrap, Mocha, RequireJS)
 	* Adds Bower for package management
 	* Adds its own initializers (yeoman, bbb, angular, ember)
 	* Implements `generators` - like initializers for stubs

-(Even further at the end).
-Transitioning to Grunt 0.4
+10. Transitioning to Grunt 0.4
 	* Gruntfile.js
 	* Strict mode
 	* CoffeeScript support